shiehn/signals-and-sorcery-docs/src/client/README.md

 ## Usage

-This is a simple example of a Elixir script created using the elixir-client.
+This is a simple example of a Rune script created using the elixir-client.
 The script defines an arbitrary function that takes two arguments, an integer and a DAWNetFilePath.
 The function is registered with the DAWNet discovery server.
 The script then connects to the DAWNet discovery server and waits for a remote trigger.

 ```python
 import elixir_client.core as dawnet